apify/crawlee/README.md

 in an online code editor directly on the Apify cloud.
 You'll need to have Apify account.
 Go to [Actors](https://my.apify.com/actors)
 page in the app, click <i>Create new</i> and then go to
-<i>Source</i> tab and start writing your code.
-It's that simple.
+<i>Source</i> tab and start writing your code or paste there one of the code examples below.

 For more information, view the [Apify actors quick start guide](https://www.apify.com/docs/actor#quick-start).

-## What is the _actor_ ?
+## So what is the _actor_ ?

 ## Examples

 An example is better than thousand of words.
-In the following sections you will find several examples how to solve various web scraping task using Apify SDK.
+In the following sections you will find several examples how to perform various web scraping and automation task using Apify SDK.
 All the examples can be found in the [examples](https://github.com/apifytech/apify-js/tree/master/examples) directory in the repository.